nicoolas25/dev-env-coreos/README.md

 If you update your Dockerfile, you will need to repeat those steps to update the docker image.

+### Share your image

+If you want to run your webapp on a different machine, you'll need to redo make the image available to docker one way or another.
+Using a image repository like [quay.io][quay].

+**Work in progress**

 ### Create a service from that image

 Now that we've got an image, we have to create a fleet service to manage that service.
-There is an example of such a service in `./services/webapp.service`:
+There is an example of such a service in `./services/webapp@.service`:

     [Unit]
     Description=A web application example